Friday, January 1, 2021

 Figure 20

-Another interesting instance of this phenomenon can be found in the reduced 'melodic duo' version of Catherine Lamb’s Prisma Interius VIII.
-Even though this music uses many small pitches separated only by small commas, it does not sound like being in the free style.
-Due to the way the music unfolds, it rather sounds to me like something best described (if sticking with the categories used in this text) as a strict style with a very large gamut of pitches, some of which are comma-distances apart.
-It sounds, in other words, neither as being in the free style nor as in the strict style the way I have generally described it.
-The music does not seem to fit the categories outlined in this text since strict style pieces were defined as having generally small gamuts and very few, if any, pitches separated by commas.
-The reason for it sounding strict style-esque is perhaps found in the way the pitches are 'spectrally' articulated as part of a single overtone series; all pitches are notated as partials over the low (inaudible) 5 Hz.
-Of course, we can often find a low common root tone to pieces in JI, from which all pitches can be considered partials, but the difference here is that this relationship is established with unusual clarity for the listener.
-The slow unfolding of the piece, beginning with a slow oscillation between G and G- (81:80) and slowly adding pitches, insists on the separation of G and G- as different pitches.
-They indicate that they perhaps are something more than just different shades of the same pitch class; they are the difference between the 80th and 81st partial.
+The reason for Lamb's piece managing to sound strict style-esque despite its large number of pitches is perhaps found in the unique way the pitches are spectrally articulated as part of a single overtone series; all pitches are notated as partials over the low (inaudible) 5 Hz.
+While it is true that one can always construct a low, common root to pieces in JI (a low 1/1 from which all pitches can be considered overtones), this principle is here established with unusual clarity for the listener.
+The slow and pedagogical unfolding of the piece, beginning with a slow oscillation between G and G- (81:80) and slowly adding pitches that fill out the spectrum, insists on the separation of G and G- as different partials: they constitute the difference between the 80th and 81st partial rather than different shades of the same pitch class.
 A section like the one at rehearsal number 10, seen in Figure 21, which in isolation looks like a 5-limit free style passage appears in something like a 'single-overtone series-strict style' context that makes the analysis of it in the free style dissatisfying.

 Figure 21